 HiSCORE stands for Hundred Square-km Cosmic ORigin Explorer.
 Our goal is the investigation of the accelerator sky with observations of gamma-rays in the so far poorly covered energy range above 10 TeV (Ultra high energies) and cosmic rays at energies from 100 TeV to 1 EeV.
 Our main motivation is the search for cosmic ray pevatrons to solve the mystery of the origin of cosmic rays, going in energy ranges where no experiment has been before.
-We plan to build a small engineering array (order of 1 square-km) in the Tunka valley (see news HRJRG and Tunka field trip) in cooperation with collegues from the Moscow and Irkutsk State Universities.
-Further deployement is planned on the Auger site in Argentina.
+Currently, 29 HiSCORE stations are in operation in the Tunka-valley in Siberia.
+The total area covered is 0.3 square-km.
+We plan to build an array of the order of 1 square-km combined with 9 imaging air Cherenkov telescopes. in the coming years.
+This project was initiated with funds from the DFG (grant TL 51-3) and is currently funded by the Helmholtz association (also see HRJRG and Tunka field trip), the Mega-grant, and funds from the participating institutes.

 3 HiSCORE stations were deployed in October 2012 at the Tunka site.
 Data taking and component testing is underway over the winter season 2012/2013.
 The picture shows the deployment team in front of station number 3 (large box with red cover) and its electronic box.

 Huge cosmic ray observatory set for siberia (IOP, physicsworld.com)